• Skip to primary navigation

 Speak:

 Do a lot of speaking activities.
-Yes, this is so important for all students, but it is really helpful for native speakers.
+Yes, this is so important for all students, but it is also really helpful when we’re teaching native speakers.
 They might speak well, but they are still kids, and they all are bound to make grammar mistakes that you can help them correct.

 Read: